May 5, 2023

 🔚 Conclusion

-So then, what is sustainable fashion design?
+So, what exactly is sustainable fashion design?

-Creating products in smaller quantities with higher quality products that are made to last?
+Or is it producing garments in smaller quantities with higher quality products that are made to last?

-They both were eaten anyway.
+In the end, both were eaten anyway.

 You might also like